neelesh22/Mark-8-Emoji-interpreter/Readme.md

 # Emoji-Interpreter-app
-This app is a shows the meaning of an entered which is made as part of level zero of neog camp.
+This app is a shows the meaning of an entered emoji which is made as part of level zero of neog camp.
 ## Technologies
 * HTML5
 * CSS3